Amareteklay/heritage-housing-issues/README.md

 ### **Predict Sale Price**
 #### **Regression Model**

-* In order to meet the second business requirements, we want to train a Machine Learning model.
+* In order to meet the second business requirement (BR2), we want to train a Machine Learning model.

 * *The aim behind the Machine Learning model* is to enable our client to predict sale price of four inherited houses as well as any house with similar attributes.